🏖️ Copacabana Beach: Complete Guide with Prices, Safety, Tips and When to Go

 | Beer | R$ 12 – R$ 18 |

-| Iced coconut | R$ 10 – R$ 15 |
+| Chilled coconut | R$ 10 – R$ 15 |

 | Chair | R$ 15 – R$ 25 |

-| Parasol | R$ 15 – R$ 30 |
+| Beach umbrella | R$ 15 – R$ 30 |

-| Kiosk dish | R$ 60 – R$ 120 |
+| Dish from a kiosk | R$ 60 – R$ 120 |

-🏨 Where to stay in Copacabana
+🏨 Where to Stay in Copacabana

-👉 Complete guide: Where to stay in Rio de Janeiro
+👉 Complete guide: Where to Stay in Rio de Janeiro

-👉 Quieter alternative: Family beaches
+👉 Quieter alternative: Beaches for families

 One of the most common questions is: Is Copacabana safe?